2020 March 18 edition

 Venture Spirit Declaration

-However, we believe a company's most important resource is its people, who are creatures of feelings.
-Productivity can increase severalfold depending on the person.
-Moreover, when operating in a team environment and harnessing group synergy, the difference could be dozens of times more effective.
-Through a common dynamic spirit, the group can achieve incredible feats.
-This is what distinguishes us as a true "venture" and where our sense of speed is derived from.
+However, we believe a company's most important resource is its people, who are creatures with feelings.
+Productivity can increase significantly depending on the person.
+Moreover, when operating in a team environment and harnessing group synergy, this difference could increase efficiency by dozens of times.
+With a common dynamic spirit, the group can achieve incredible feats.
+This is what distinguishes us as a true "venture" and where our innovative speed is derived from.

 To be overwhelmingly “No.1” in the Internet industry.

-For us happiness is peace of mind and the satisfaction of achieving goals.
+For us, happiness means having peace of mind and the satisfaction of achieving our goals.

-For us being "No.1" is not something we measure against our competitors, but to excel against ourselves.
+For us, being "No.1" is not something we measure against our competitors, but against ourselves to excel.

 Internet for Everyone